My Toddler Threw Up!

 What do you think?
 Do you have any other words of advice for this mom?

 Raising healthy kids can be a tough job with lots of challenges peppered along the way.
-My program, The Kids Healthy Weight Project, can help you strike a nutritious food balance, feed with love and limits, and implement healthy habits to last a lifetime.
-Find out more by clicking on the picture below.
+My program, The Nourished Child Project, can help you strike a nutritious food balance, feed with love and limits, and implement healthy habits to last a lifetime.

 Written by: Jill Castle, MS, RDN